harpiats/harpiats.github.io/src/content/docs/core/monitor.md

 ---
 title: Monitor
-description: A guide in my new Starlight docs site.
+description: A guide about the request monitor.
 ---

 The **Request Monitor** is a powerful tool for tracking and analyzing request metrics, including visitor data, traffic sources, response times, and errors.
 It helps monitor application performance and user behavior.